Abstract

 The function prioritizes interpretable visual output and tests that remain valid under the following decision logic:

-• For smaller samples, group-wise normality is assessed using the Shapiro-Wilk test [[7] (shapiro.test()) at a significance level α\alpha.
-Simulation studies consistently show that the Shapiro-Wilk test is the most powerful for detecting non-normality across most distributions, especially with smaller sample sizes.[8, 9]
+• For smaller samples, group-wise normality is assessed using the Shapiro-Wilk test [SHAPIRO and WILK (1965) (shapiro.test()) at a significance level α\alpha.
+Simulation studies show that the Shapiro-Wilk test is the most powerful for detecting non-normality across most distributions, especially with smaller sample sizes.(Razali and Wah 2011; Ghasemi and Zahediasl 2012) If both groups are found to be approximately normally distributed according to the Shapiro–Wilk test, Welch’s t-test is applied; otherwise, the Wilcoxon rank-sum test (wilcox.test()) is used.

 • For predictors with more than two levels, a model of Fisher’s one-way analysis of variables (ANOVA) (aov()) is initially fitted.
 The normality of residuals is evaluated by the Shapiro-Wilk test (shapiro.test()); residuals are considered approximately normal if it yields a result exceeding the significance threshold α\alpha.
-If this condition is met, the Levene–Brown–Forsythe test (implemented as levene.test()) [10] assesses homoscedasticity.
+If this condition is met, the Levene–Brown–Forsythe test (implemented as levene.test()) (Brown and Forsythe 1974) assesses homoscedasticity.
 When variances are homogeneous (p>αp > \alpha), Fisher’s one-way ANOVA (aov()) is applied with Tukey’s Honestly Significant Differences (HSD) (TukeyHSD()) for post-hoc comparison.
 If variances differ significantly (pαp \le \alpha), Welch’s heteroscedastic one-way ANOVA (oneway.test()) is used, also followed by Tukey’s HSD.
 If residuals are not normally distributed according to both tests (pαp \le \alpha), the Kruskal–Wallis test (kruskal.test()) is selected, followed by pairwise Wilcoxon tests (pairwise.wilcox.test()).
 A graphical overview of the decision logic used is provided in the figure below.

 Decision tree used to select the appropriate statistical test.